gyao1487/gyao1487/README.md

 # Hello, world!
 It's Grace (they/them)! 👋
 Chicago-based developer and idealist, hoping to change the world one code block at a time!
-Interested Outside of coding, I love video games, digital art, nerdy discussions, and cats!
+Outside of coding, I love video games, digital art, nerdy discussions, and cats!

 ## 🔧 Technologies & Tools